skeweddata/skeweddata.github.io/_posts/2021-04-04-spicy_cheese_bread.md

     credit="<a href='https://www.flickr.com/photos/afagen/8062497693/'>Adam Fagan via Flickr</a> (<a href='https://creativecommons.org/licenses/by-nc-sa/2.0/'>CC BY-NC-SA 2.0</a>)"
 %}

-We'd walk the mile or so from our house to the Capital and enter the market across from State Street.
-This is just downstream of Stella's — foot traffic in the market is strictly one-way[^counterclockwise] — and I'm not too proud to admit that we would cut against the flow for the 10 feet or so necessary to get to the side of the bakery's booth which was dispensing the bread, then waiting in the informal queue of customers before handing over the cash for our fresh-from-the-oven prize.
+We'd walk the mile or so from our apartment to the Capital and enter the market across from State Street.
+This is just downstream of Stella's — foot traffic in the market is strictly one-way[^counterclockwise] — and I'm not too proud to admit that we would cut against the flow for the 10 feet or so necessary to get to the side of the bakery's booth which was dispensing the bread.
+Then we would wait patiently in the informal queue of customers before handing over the cash for our fresh-from-the-oven prize.

 And what a prize it was!
 Over a pound of a sweet, tender, yeasty bread spotted with mildly spicy red pepper flakes, stuffed with just so much gooey, melty cheese.
-We'd join the regular flow of the market, bread in hand, ripping off chunks and stuffing our faces while browsing the other stalls of the market.
+We'd join the regular flow of pedestrians, bread in hand, ripping off chunks and stuffing our faces while browsing the other stalls of the market.

 We moved from Madison over six years ago now, and ever since I've been